-These are some databases of historic information and census records relating to the Peak District and mining in Derbyshire.
+These are some databases of historic information and census records largely from the collection of PDMHS member Dave Williams relating to the Peak District and mining in Derbyshire.

 This page explains how to use them.
 Members are advised to log-in to use an extended version of this page with improved search and the ability to export results to Excel.

 - The Post Office Directory 1849 – Lists of the Inhabitants of Derbyshire.
 Based on the original directory of all the hamlets or parishes in Derbyshire.
 It contained a brief description of each location, plus the names of the gentry, professionals, tradesmen, farmers and skilled labourers.
 This database has details of 16,382 individuals.